chris-martin/chris-martin.org/in/posts/2008-05-smalltalk/post.md

 for this course, but I’m sure everyone else is also saying this, so I’ll keep it brief.

-Smalltalk’s "everything is an object" idea sounds like it makes the perfect 2340 language in theory, but it’s really not that much different from any other OO language.
+Smalltalk’s “everything is an object” idea sounds like it makes the perfect 2340 language in theory, but it’s really not that much different from any other OO language.
 The only difference is that it has no literals - which only affects a handful of data types.
-So, the statement that Smalltalk is "more" object-oriented than, say, Java, is not significantly true.
+So, the statement that Smalltalk is “more” object-oriented than, say, Java, is not significantly true.

 I cannot imagine why a type-safe language was not chosen for this course.
 It was interesting every time a code example in the lecture had to be given in Java, because it would not make sense in Smalltalk.
-"Program to interfaces" is great advice, but it’s not something we can see in our projects because the language doesn’t have interfaces!
+“Program to interfaces” is great advice, but it’s not something we can see in our projects because the language doesn’t have interfaces!